apache/tomcat/res/maven/README.txt

 General preparations before any publishing:
 1 - Generate a standard Tomcat release (ant release)
+2 - cd res/maven
-2 - Copy mvn.properties.default to mvn.properties and adjust it as necessary.
+3 - Copy mvn.properties.default to mvn.properties and adjust it as necessary.
     You will need to set asf.ldap.username and you'll probably need to set gpg.exec
     The other properties should be OK.
 Note: you will be prompted for your